Kalkihe/Deminder/Documentation/Use-Cases/UC_Import_data/importDataUsecase.md

 ## 4.1 App opened on screen

-To manage a subtask the app must be running and opened on the screen.
+To import a deadline, the app can be opend via the appropriate file.
+Alternatively, the app first have to be opend and the existing file selected to import the deadline.

-## 4.2 The deadline to be managed is already created
+## 4.2 The deadline to be imported already exist

-To manage a subtask, it has to exist.
+To import a deadline, it has to exist.

 # 5. Postconditions